YinseoCho/Bayes_UGent_2018/day1_model_comparison/day1_model_comparison.md

 We can define **information** as the amount of reduction in uncertainty.
 When we learn a new outcome (a new observation), how much does it reduce our uncertainty ?

-We need a way a measuring uncertainty.
-For $n$ possible events, with each event $i$ having a probability $p_{i}$, a measure of uncertainty is given by:
+We first need a way a measuring uncertainty...
+For $n$ possible events, with each event $i$ having a probability $p_{i}$, a measure of uncertainty is given by the entropy:

 $$H(p) = - \text{E log}(p_{i}) = - \sum_{i=1}^{n}p_{i} \text{log}(p_{i})$$